AuroraWright/owocr/README.md

 - Apple Vision framework: this will work on macOS Ventura or later.
 In my experience, the best of the local providers for horizontal text ("a" key)
 - Apple Live Text (VisionKit framework): this will work on macOS Ventura or later.
 It should be the same as Vision except that in Sonoma Apple added vertical text reading ("d" key)
 - WinRT OCR: install with `pip install owocr[winocr]` on Windows 10 and later.
 It can also be used by installing winocr on a Windows virtual machine and running the server there (`winocr_serve`) and specifying the IP address of the Windows VM/machine in the config file ("w" key)
 - OneOCR: install with `pip install owocr[oneocr]` on Windows 10 and later.
 In my experience it's pretty good, though not as much as the Apple one.
-You need to copy 3 system files from Windows 11 to use it, refer to the readme [here](https://github.com/AuroraWright/oneocr) ("z" key)
+You need to copy 3 system files from Windows 11 to use it, refer to the readme [here](https://github.com/AuroraWright/oneocr).
+It can also be used by installing oneocr on a Windows virtual machine and running the server there (`oneocr_serve`) and specifying the IP address of the Windows VM/machine in the config file ("z" key)

 ## Cloud providers
 - Google Lens: Google Vision in disguise (no need for API keys!), install with `pip install owocr[lens]` ("l" key)